How to tattoo realistic portraits | 10 MASTERS

 Working on light and shadow is an essential step when dealing with Realism and, if the hand is not well-trained in drawing, it would be too difficult —if not almost impossible— to conquer tattooing.

-Besides, when working in colour, it's vital to dominate pigments.
-This requires colorimetry knowledge and understanding of how inks and colours behave once applied to the skin.
+Besides, when working in color, it's vital to dominate pigments.
+This requires calorimetry knowledge and understanding of how inks and colors behave once applied to the skin.

 Experience makes perfect, and this is the basis of all Realism.